-Approximately 1,000 students, mainly children, take these heritage language classes, instructed by typically 120 – 140 instructors.
+Approximately 1,000 students take these heritage language classes, instructed by typically 120 – 140 instructors.
 Many volunteer their time.
 Enrollment typically totals 40 – 50 children, youth and adults.
 Various classes include language, folk dance, culture and song for ages from five to adult.

-SNCS provides overall management, operational funding and audited financial accounting.
+SNCS provides overall management, operational funding and audited financial accounting for the Norwegian school.
 Any school-year deficits are covered by SNCS and any surpluses are applied to financing the next school-year.
-Tuition for students age 18 and under are subsidized by modest grants from Sask Lotteries via the Saskatchewan Organization for Heritage Languages (SOHL), and from the Saskatchewan Ministry of Education.
+Some funding is also provided by SOHL (Saskatchewan Organization of Heritage Languages) via Sask Lotteries and Sask Culture.

-Classes are held at Aden Bowman Collegiate on Monday evenings beginning the first Monday after Labour Day, when registration also takes place.
-Children’s classes are from 6:30 – 8:30 PM.
-Youth/Adult classes are from 6:45 – 8:45 PM.
+Classes are held in evenings beginning the first Monday after Labour Day, when registration also takes place.
 Classes are offered in two terms, the first running from September to December, the second running from January to April.
 Each class is dependent on sufficient students and availability of instructors.
 All classes require membership of students in the SNCS.
 Membership cost per year is $25 per student or $35 per family, and is payable at the time of registration.